simolus3/drift/docs/pages/docs/community_tools.md

 ---

 {% block "blocks/pageinfo" %}
-Do you have a moor-related package you want to share?
+Do you have a drift-related package you want to share?
 Awesome, please let me know!
 Contact me on [Gitter](https://gitter.im/moor-dart/community), [Twitter](https://twitter.com/dersimolus)
 or via email to oss &lt;at&gt;simonbinder&lt;dot&gt;eu.
 {% endblock %}